MeloriTensei-Community-Lab/MelYTTranslations/README.md

 # Guide to contributing
 Step 1: Grab your favorite subtitling suite ([Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit) and [Aegisub](https://aegisub.org/) are good options if you're someone just starting out but anything works!).

-Step 2: Subtitle and translate any video(s) that you would like and export it (or them) as one of the accepted filetypes by Youtube, as listed in the link attached to the „Contributors Guidelines” section.
+Step 2: Subtitle and translate any video(s) that you would like and export it (or them) as one of the accepted filetypes by YouTube, as listed in the link attached to the `Contributors Guidelines` section.

 Step 3: Fork this repo.

-Step 4: Create a folder for your language in the „Subtitles” folder following this template: ISO3166-1_Code - [Translation] LanguageName (Country).
+Step 4: Create a folder for your language in the `Subtitles` folder following this template: ISO3166-1_Code - [Translation] LanguageName (Country).
 Real world example: ro_RO - [Translation] Romanian (Romania).

 Step 5: Add your translations to said folder.
 Although optional, it would be ideal to include a link to the translated video in the commit description.
 Tracking what has already been translated is easier this way and will make it clear to future contributors that those subtitles don't need to be done again.